breezykermo/impart/README.md

 ├ **entry.js**    _____app entry point.

 ## Credits
+June-July 2016.

-Developed Lachlan Kermode 2016.
-Hit up lachlankermode@live.com if you have any questions, queries or concerns.
+Designed An Nguyen (<an@inflection.com>), developed Lachlan Kermode (<lachlankermode@live.com>).
+Hit us up if you have any questions, queries or concerns.